arjkb/gfw_keyword_updater/README.md

 The results of our preliminary run of the script are in the directory [`outputs/`](https://github.com/arjunkrishnababu96/gfw_keyword_updater/tree/master/outputs).

+##### DISCLAIMER
+This is a student project.
+There is a very high probability that our methodology for filtering out the words blocked by GFW is wrong.

+So don't rely on this.

 ##### USEFUL LINKS
 * [https://en.wikipedia.org/wiki/Great_Firewall](https://en.wikipedia.org/wiki/Great_Firewall)
 * [https://citizenlab.ca/2015/04/chinas-great-cannon/](https://citizenlab.ca/2015/04/chinas-great-cannon/)